Summary: Physics (page 4)

 6.

-The void is a kind of place in which there is nothing (a pure place).
+The void is a type of place where nothing exists — a pure and empty space.

 For Aristotle, the void does not exist.
-Proponents of the void try to prove its existence by showing that without it, no movement would be possible.
+Those who defend the void argue that without it, motion would be impossible.
 It is quite the opposite for Aristotle: Not a single thing can be in motion if the vacuum exists; indeed in the vacuum there is necessarily rest, for there is nothing towards which a motion will more or less willingly move, since, as a vacuum, it possesses no difference

 7.

-The vacuum exists neither in act, nor even in potential.
+The vacuum exists neither in actuality nor even in potentiality.

 Aristotle now examines the notion of time.

-He expounds the famous paradox of time: time does not exist since it is composed of the past, which is no more, the future, which is not yet, and the present, which is evanescent, and disappears all the time.
+He sets out the famous paradox of time: time does not exist, for it consists of the past, which no longer is; the future, which is not yet; and the present, which is fleeting and perpetually vanishes.

-Time is not movement, since movement can be more or less rapid, unlike time.
-However, time does not exist without change: no time seems to have passed when we keep the same thought.
+Time is not motion, for motion can be faster or slower, whereas time admits of no such variation.
+However, time does not exist without change: no time seems to have passed when our thought remains unchanged.
 Thus, we say that time has passed when we perceive a change.

 Thus time is neither movement nor without movement